laboon/CS1632_Spring2018/deliverables/3/billcoin.md

 For your final timing and performance analysis, you should use `long.txt` as the input file.
 You may use `100.txt` and `1000.txt` for practice runs, as they should take much less time than `long.txt` to verify.
 If not, you have discovered an O(1) way to verify blockchains and we can write a paper together, as long as you promise to share the Turing Prize.

+NOTE: You may use the `sample.txt` blockchain for your flamegraph.
+This should still give you a good idea of where the hot spots are in your application but it is less likely to cause an error when rendering in your browser.

 Note that this project is a very, very simple implementation of a blockchain, missing many important concepts (e.g. distributing transactions, creating a decent hash function, finding peers, dealing with forks in the chain, persistence, etc.).
 If you are interested in a deeper understanding, I recommend the following resources:

 1. "Bitcoin: A Peer-to-Peer Electronic Cash System" by Satoshi Nakomoto (alias) - (the original theory behind Bitcoin) - https://bitcoin.org/bitcoin.pdf